-Train tickets can often be booked up to 12 weeks before the actual date of travel.
-Although this time period can vary, it is usually at least 10 weeks.
+Train tickets can usually be booked at least 10 weeks before the date of travel.

 Get a railcard

-Although a railcard does in itself cost money, the savings that it allows you to make are far more significant.
+Although a railcard does cost money, the savings you can make are far more significant.
 An 18-25 railcard can save you up to a third on fares, while a Two Together railcard can make similar savings.
 The Two Together is not age-restricted and is ideal if you frequently travel by rail with a specific person.

 Student accounts offered by some banks can include a free railcard as part of the package, so it's always worth doing your research on this too.
 For students in London, railcards can also be linked to your Oyster card to help save money on your city journeys.